BuildingSync/BuildingSync-website/README.rst

 - From the repo root, install some dependencies:

   - ``pip install -r requirements.txt``  -- This will install all the Python dependencies, including Django.
+The ``requirements.txt`` file defines the packages and versions to install.
+Assuming you are working in a virtual environment, the packages are installed into that virtual environment package tree.
   - ``npm install``  -- This will install the "Node" dependencies, which is really only Bower.
 It reads the dependencies from the package.json file at the root of the repo, and installs dependencies into a ``node_modules/`` folder in your working directory.
   - ``bower install``  -- This will install all the Bower dependencies, which are quite a few JavaScript/CSS libraries.
 It reads the dependencies from the ``bower.json`` file at the root of the repo, and installs dependencies into the ``buildingsync/static/vendors`` directory, as declared in the ``.bowerrc`` file.
 Note: You don't actually have to run this because npm has a post install command to run ``bower install``.